 IC 5070 – The Pelican Nebula

-The Pelican Nebula is a large emission nebula in the constellation Cygnus.
+The Pelican Nebula is an H II region (emission nebula) in the constellation Cygnus.
 Cataloged as IC 5070, this nebula lies right next to the North America Nebula.
-In the summer of 2015, I photographed the Pelican Nebula using an Explore Scientific ED80 refractor telescope and modified Canon 450D DSLR camera.
+The Pelican Nebula contains an active mix of star formation and evolving gas clouds.

-The Pelican Nebula (upper left) using a modified DSLR camera
+The Pelican Nebula captured using a DSLR camera.

-This is a fantastic astrophotography target, especially using a astro-modified DSLR camera (full spectrum) and a wide field telescope.
+This is a fantastic astrophotography target, especially using an astro-modified DSLR camera (full spectrum) and a wide-field telescope.
 The photo above utilizes only broadband RGB images, taken from a dark sky location.
 The wide field of view provided by the refractor telescope used allowed me to capture the entire Pelican Nebula, with much of the North America Nebula (NGC 7000) as well.

-This region boasts significant details in the H-alpha wavelength, so using a DSLR Ha filter would help to capture some excellent luminance detail.
+This region boasts significant details in the H-alpha wavelength, so using an H-alpha filter would help to capture some excellent luminance detail.
 It is possible to photograph the Pelican Nebula using a stock DSLR camera, but the vibrant reds will be tough to bring forward in post-processing.
 The camera used for the photo above was modified for astrophotography by removing the stock IR cut filter over the camera sensor.

 Where to find the Pelican Nebula in the Constellation Cygnus (Stellarium)